Erumite/Eremite_VRC/Assets/Eremite/Shaders/CustomNametag/README.md

 |NameTagTex|Texture of nametag|
 |EmissionTex|Emission Texture|

+The sizing is probably about right as-is, but the Y value is going to need some tweaking.
+Some tips:
+* Make sure the Z value matches taht of your ViewBall.
+* Try setting the Y value to the Y value of your view ball plus ~0.9 to start with.

+Upload, test with a 2nd client or a friend till it looks right.

 ## Credits
 The vertex position portion of the shader is adapted from [Vilar's Eye Tracking Shader](https://vrcat.club/threads/vilars-eye-tracking-shader.1640/) with the majority of the unnecessary settings removed to reduce calculations needed and simplify configuration.